-- Make your LocalNavigation class implement OdometryHandler, and ensure that when you start your code your robot correctly reports that it is at $(x,y,\theta)=(0,0,0)$ , even if it has driven around in a prior run.
-Note that if you do not want to restart the Carmen daemons and the Orcboard between runs you may need to write code to reset the odometry in software (Robot.resetRobotBase() and Robot.setVelocity(0.0, 0.0)) at the start of each run. - Choose a rectangular obstacle with one face roughly 1m long, and place it about 0.5m ahead and 0.5m to the left (measured from robot frame origin) of the robot, with the selected face parallel to and facing the left side of the robot.
+- Make your LocalNavigation subscribe to the robot odometry, and ensure that when you start your code your robot correctly reports that it is at $(x, y, \theta) = (0, 0, 0)$ , even if it has driven around in a prior run.
+Note that if you do not want to restart all the ROS nodes and the Orcboard between runs, you may need to write code to reset the odometry in software (Robot.resetRobotBase() and Robot.setVelocity(0.0, 0.0)) at the start of each run. - Choose a rectangular obstacle with one face roughly 1m long, and place it about 0.5m ahead and 0.5m to the left (measured from robot frame origin) of the robot, with the selected face parallel to and facing the left side of the robot.

-We have provided new Carmen messages which cause SonarGUI to graphically display robot poses, sonar points, lines, and line segments.
+We have provided new ROS messages which cause SonarGUI to graphically display robot poses, sonar points, lines, and line segments.
 Create and publish new instances of these messages in your LocalNavigation code to display all graphical data.
 When you are asked to include such data in your Wiki, just take a screenshot of SonarGUI window showing the desired data.

 You should not need to modify SonarGUI for any of the tasks we ask you to perform.
-Before you start coding, read carefully through the documentation at the top of that class and in the corresponding GUI\Message classes so you understand what they do and how to use them.

 • Add code to your sonar handler to plot the locations of each sonar ping, in the world frame.
-If you have connected your sonars exactly as on the exemplar, Carmen should report the front sonar range at index 0 and the rear sonar at index 1.
 You may assume that the reported range for each ping gives the perpendicular distance from the mounting location of the corresponding sonar on the left side of the robot to the detected object.
 Plot the front and rear sonar data with different symbols.
 Note that you will have to combine the range values with the most recent robot odometry data to produce the coordinates of sonar hit-points in world frame.

 Take a screenshots of the GUI showing both front and rear sonar pings and post it on your wiki.